seiboldto/pathsolver/README.md

 ## Contributing

 If you want to contribute, feel free to fork the repository and submit a PR.
-Please create an issue first for larger contributions to propose and discuss the changes.
+Please create an issue for larger contributions to propose and discuss the changes.
 Translations are always welcome.

 ## Local Setup